Resume Tips

 5. Keep It Concise and Well-Structured

-Be sure that your resume is short with short paragraphs and breaking down information into sections with appropriate headings.
-Utilize bolding or bold to draw attention to key details but avoid overwhelming the reader with excessive formatting.
+It is important to ensure that your resume is concise by using concise sentences and dividing your information into sections using appropriate headings.
+Utilize bolding or bold to draw attention to the most important information, but do not overwhelm readers with overly complicated formatting.

 6. Proofread for Errors

-Make sure you carefully check your resume for spelling or grammatical mistakes.
-A minor error can create a negative impression on prospective employers.
+It is important to check your resume for spelling or grammatical errors.
+A minor error can make a bad impression on potential employers.

 Conclusion